byecorps/id-legacy/README.md

 ## Development & deployment

-### Font Awesome

-As a sign of respect to the contributors of [Font Awesome](https://fontawesome.com), the code has **NOT** been included in this repository. {*fill instructions here*}

 ## FAQ

 ### What is a ByeCorps ID?

 A ByeCorps ID (BCID) is a seven digit alphanumeric (non-case sensitive) code used to identify a person.
-It is used to reduce the need of multiple accounts across ByeCorps services, as well as third-party services using OAuth (though a password alternative is reccommneded instead of BCID only)
+It is used to reduce the need of multiple accounts across ByeCorps services, as well as third-party services using OAuth (though a password alternative is recommended instead of BCID only)

 Example of a BCID: